Little Suzy Homemaker

 I once attended a party where a question was playfully put to me: of what use would you be in an apocalypse?

 My answer?
 I could make a dingy place more homey.
 I could create some sort of comforting nest amongst the rubble.
 At least that would be my impulse.

 Maybe my fascination with home and homemaking began when I was a kid watching Looney Tunes.
 Remember when the camera would travel into a hole in the wall and therein was a family of mice?
-Remember the scene?
-It's always stayed with me: the tidy and cozy home with little beds made from empty match boxes and an empty spool of thread for a table.
+The scene always stayed with me: the tidy and cozy home with little beds made from empty match boxes and an empty spool of thread for a table.

 Whether it's student apartments in old run-down Victorian houses or the home I share with my family today, my impulse is always to establish some sense of beauty, comfort, ease and harmony.
 To make things cozy.

 For me, a home is more than just a shelter from the elements.
-It's a haven, too.
+It's a haven.
 When we return home after a long day at work or after a long trip, a home should embrace us like a warm hug, not fill us with overwhelm.

-I'm also well aware having a home is a privilege denied to many, and often think about the some 100 million refugees and homeless people in the world.
+I'm also well aware having a home is a privilege denied to many and I often think about the some 100 million refugees and homeless people in the world.

 Yet I'll never reject homemaking or dismiss someone's love of making a home beautiful as a shallow pursuit.

 Even though having a comforting home is not everyone's reality, it should remain an ideal.